lukasborawski/vue-use-variant/README.md

   type="button">Submit</button>
 ```

-And this is just a button.
+... and this is just a button.
 Imagine whole markup for even tiny component.
 Readability of it will be - easy talking - not so great.
 So what **problems** we're facing here:

 - very long class definition